-- Tell us why you've chosen a particular title, theme or location, if appropriate to your project - Tell us what research and development you've completed to develop your project this far - Tell us why you've chosen particular creative professionals or arts organisations to work with you, and what they'll contribute to your project - Tell us if your project will strengthen existing creative partnerships, or, if this is a new collaboration, tell us how this has come about - Tell us how this collaboration is pushing boundaries and taking you into new territory - Tell us how your project will extend the reach of your work - Tell us your approach to quality assurance: - Are you working with a critical friend or creative mentor?
+- Tell us why you've chosen a particular title, theme or location, if appropriate to your project - Tell us what research and development you have completed to develop your project this far - Tell us why you've chosen particular creative professionals or arts organisations to work with you, and what they'll contribute to your project - Tell us if your project will strengthen existing creative partnerships, or, if this is a new collaboration, tell us how this has come about - Tell us your approach to quality assurance: - Are you working with a critical friend or creative mentor?
 (This could be a creative professional or another arts organisation) - Does peer review play a part in your project's development and delivery?

 If you've already chosen the creative professionals, critical friend or creative mentor who'll be working with you, you should submit their CVs.
 You'll need to tell us how they've been selected.
-Any project staff, including creative professionals, being paid more than £5,000 must be recruited by open selection, unless there is a specific and pressing artistic reason to do otherwise.
+Any project staff (including creative professionals) being paid more than £5,000 must be recruited by open selection, unless there is a specific and pressing artistic reason to do otherwise.
 You can read more about attachments in section 6.